 Dr Kyriaki Giorgakoudi joined City, University of London as Senior Research Fellow in Economic Evaluation in October 2019.
 She also holds an honorary contract with The Royal Marsden NHS Foundation Trust and is a Fellow of the Higher Education Academy.

-Kyriaki has overlapping research interests in mathematical modelling, health economics, biomathematics, cancer and infectious diseases and has experience working in highly interdisciplinary environments.
+Kyriaki has overlapping research interests in mathematical modelling, health economics, biomathematics, epidemiology, cancer and infectious diseases and has experience working in highly interdisciplinary environments.

 Co-Investigator & Health Economics Lead